Explainer: What the new IPCC report says about extreme weather and climate change

 The new report from the Intergovernmental Panel on Climate Change (IPCC) on the science of climate change lands in the aftermath of a series of deadly extreme weather events around the world.

-From the record-breaking “heat dome” in the Pacific north-west and the wildfires that followed, to the catastrophic flooding in Europe and China and rainfall-induced landslides in India, extreme weather has frequently hit the headlines in 2021.
+From the record-breaking “heat dome” in the Pacific north-west and the wildfires that followed, to the catastrophic flooding in Europe and China and rainfall-induced landslides in India, extreme weather has frequently hit the headlines in 2021..listing ul{margin:5px 20px 0 17px}.listing li{font-size:16px}.listing title{margin-bottom:5px}

 It is fitting, then, that the mammoth document – which forms the working group one (WG1) section of the IPCC’s sixth assessment report (AR6) – includes a dedicated chapter on weather extremes for the first time.